Valentin-42/JavaRunner/README.md

 ## Java Runner project

-This video game is my first project with Java.
+This video game is my first coing project using Java.
-The player has to stay alive by avoiding obsctacles to get first rank on the leaderboard.
+The player has to stay alive by avoiding obsctacles.
+The longer he survives the better score he has.
 Implemented voice analysis to control player's action.
 Do click on rules & commands at the start menu.

 ## Folder Structure